 TABC Certification is required by your employer, not by law

 That’s the thing – Even though TABC certification is not technically mandated by law, it might as well be because so many employers require it.
 I’m not privy to any statistics, but I’d bet the overwhelming majority of employers across the state require their employees to be TABC certified.
-So why do employers require it?
-What’s in it for them?
-Primarily two things:
+So why do employers require a TABC certification?

 So put yourself in your employer’s shoes.
 You’re hiring a bunch of employees who you’ve never met before, and your license or permit to sell alcohol is on the line.
 Just like your employer, I bet you’d want to protect your business as much as possible, too.
 You would also want to protect your employees from criminal and civil liability by ensuring they’re well-trained.
 You would also want to protect your customers and those they may come in contact with after purchasing or consuming alcohol at your establishment.